 Gets and sets the property Iops.

-Target IOPS rate of the volume to be modified.
+The target IOPS rate of the volume.

-Only valid for Provisioned IOPS SSD (
+This is only valid for Provisioned IOPS SSD (

 Default: If no IOPS value is specified, the existing value is retained.